 The baby is screaming, the toddler is running around with the terrible two syndrome rearing it’s ugly head, and you’re just counting down the minutes until daddy gets home…

 What do you do?
 Rather, than lose your mind…realize it’s okay to turn the tv on and take a breather.
 It’s okay.
 I had to give myself permission and now I’m giving you permission too.
 You aren’t a bad mom for turning on the TV.
-So, if that’s the case and you’re having one of those terrible, no-good days, here are 5 fantastic educational toddler shows on Netflix for them to watch that you don’t need to feel guilty about.
+So, if that’s the case and you’re having one of those terrible, no-good days, here are 5 fantastic educational shows on Netflix for your toddler to watch that you don’t need to feel guilty about.

-Educational Toddler Shows on Netflix
+The Best Shows for Toddlers on Netflix

 1 | Word Party